 SBIR/STTR Proposal Preparation Training

-The workshop is conducted by SBIR/STTR expert, Becky Aistrup, MBA, who has trained hundreds of individuals from SBIR novices to tenured faculty and experienced SBIR entrepreneurs.
-Grant and contracts management expert, Kris Bergman, will provide the budget preparation webinar.
-Both Becky and Kris are with BBC Entrepreneurial Training & Consulting (BBCetc).
-BBCetc is nationally recognized for its expertise in helping emerging companies win federal funding through the SBIR and STTR programs and use it strategically to propel growth.
-Feedback from 20 years of attendees has overwhelming endorsed this session as a critical component in successful proposal development.
+The workshop is conducted by SBIR/STTR expert, Shannon Bass, Principal Consultant at BBC, with a background of management in the biotechnology industry.
+Shannon has assisted numerous start-ups in developing competitive NIH grant submissions, post-award management, commercialization, and project management.
+Grant and contracts management expert, Kris Bergman, will provide the budget preparation webinar on January 23.
+Both Shannon and Kris are with BBC Entrepreneurial Training & Consulting (BBCetc – www.bbcetc.com), which is nationally recognized for its expertise in helping emerging companies win federal funding through the SBIR and STTR programs.

 “Excellent content.
 This should be a MUST for anyone applying to fed grants” – Primary Investigator developing a therapy for neonates

 (This workshop is a part of Grants2Business, a highly successful program with an average NIH SBIR success rate of 37% (16% national average, 2017) for Phase I and 60% (38% national average, 2017) for Phase II submissions.)